Hermosa Beach, Drunk Client Fights Bouncers, $200 Fine

 The client was on probation for a second-time DUI, so this brush with the law marked his third-alcohol related criminal case in about five years.
 In his second DUI two years earlier, he had allegedly tried to escape police by evading arrest and then argued with police while being arrested.
 The second DUI was with the Hermosa Beach Police Department, too.

 Our client was shocked by the severity of the first offer.
-Over the next eight months, Greg Hill gradually negotiated a better and better offer, first bringing in witness statements of the two witnesses.
+Over the next eight months, Greg Hill gradually negotiated a better and better offer, first bringing in the signed witness statements of the two witnesses.

 Eventually, after eight court appearances, the case was resolved for thirty-six months of summary probation, a $200 fine (no penalties or assessments added), payment of the booking fee and a stay away order from Pier Plaza.